clementroume/holbertonschool-web_back_end/caching/README.md

 # Caching - Holberton School

-Welcome to the **Caching** project repository!
-This project is part of the **Holberton School Full-Stack** curriculum, focusing on the implementation of various caching strategies using Python.
+Welcome to the **Caching** project repository.
+This project is part of the **Holberton School Full-Stack** curriculum and focuses on implementing various caching strategies using Python.

 ---